 One of the habits of highly effective investors is to buy the entire US market at low-cost by acquiring exchange-traded funds (ETFs) which mirror the S&P 500.

 The chart above (used with permission from Prof. Dimson) shows why.
 Investors have made and lost money in every one of the markets you see above; it is easier to make more and lose less in a growing market.
 A little over 100 years ago, the US market accounted for 15% of the world stock market.
 Today, it has over a half!

-The subject of exchange-traded funds is complex but until recently, the Monday Morning Millionaire Program stated that of the more than 5,000 ETFs, the six shown below are the ones which interest us.
+The subject of exchange-traded funds is complex but until recently, the Monday Morning Millionaire Program stated that of the more than 5,000 ETFs, the six shown below are the ones that interest us.

 - SPDR S&P 500 ETF Trust (SPY)

 - iShares S&P 500 Growth ETF (IVW)

 - Guggenheim S&P 500 Equal Weight ETF (symbol RSP)

 The first five are market-cap-weighted.
 The sixth one is equal-weighted.